fteem/marver/README.md

 ![TravisCI](https://travis-ci.org/fteem/marver.svg?branch=master)

 Marver is an easy to use Ruby gem for [Marvel's API](http://developer.marvel.com/).
-It is still very much work in progress.
-Has lots of rough edges that you might cut yourself on.
-You've been warned.
+It contains wrappers around the API entities and provides a very easy interface to communicate with the API.
+You can take a look at the usage examples below on how to use it.

 Note: I would recommend waiting for v1.0 before using the gem in production environment.